The #5to9™ is the life we lead outside of our roles and responsibilities in the workplace that make us uniquely our own.

 Marketers who know their worth, know they’re only as good as their skills of persuasion.
 No matter what you sell – or who you sell it to – your job as a marketer is to use your powers of persuasion to appeal to your prospective customers.
 When it comes to appealing to the emotional side of your prospects and customers, it’s all about the #5to9™.

-The #5to9™ is the life that each of us dives into as soon as we step away from our job titles.
+The #5to9™ is the life outside of work that each of us dives into as soon as we step away from our job titles.
 The things we dedicate our time and energy to when we’re not fulfilling the responsibilities attached to our careers.
 These are our passions, our hobbies, and our focal points that serve as an extension to our personal identities.

 While most of us no longer work from 9 a.m. to 5 p.m. ( sorry, Dolly ), this concept represents the dual lives we live throughout our days.
 By day, we moonlight as data points that fit perfectly into personalization tokens like [job title] who works at [company].
 But by night, we shed the firmographics and segmentation and become the person behind the persona.